Enoinoo/Overwatch-Reddit-Skimmer/README.md

 I believe you can easily tell which ones are titles which ones are previews.

 How to use the web page: scroll.

+Source Code Viewing Instruction: The only important files are App.js and Reddits.js under the src folder.